javacc/javacc-8/docs/faq.md

 }
 ```

-Clearly the lookahead is insufficient (`LOOKAHEAD (3)` would do the trick), but JavaCC produces no warning.
-When you add a `LOOKAHEAD` specification, JavaCC assumes you know what you are doing and suppresses any warnings.
+Clearly the lookahead is insufficient (`LOOKAHEAD (3)` would do the job), but JavaCC produces no warning.

+In other words, when you add a `LOOKAHEAD` specification, JavaCC assumes you know what you are doing and suppresses any warnings.

 <br>